-On 13 January, the 1st CD, which had been attached to the XVIII Airborne Corps, was attached to VII Corps for the specific mission of protecting the theater's main supply route, Tapline Road, against a possible Iraqi spoiling attack south along the Wadi al Batin to the town of Hafar a Batin.
-At that time, the 1st CD oc-We dy just west of King Khalid cupied Ta Military City.
+Batin to the town of Hafa al Batin.
+At that time, the 1st CD occupied TAA Wendy just west of King Khalid Military City.
 The corps also received the 2d Brigade of the 101st Airborne Division (Air Assault) from the XVIII Airborne Corps for this same mission.
-The 2d Brigade of the 101st flew into Al Qaysumah, a town and airfield on Tapline Road about 30 kilometers east of Ha-
+The 2d Brigade of the 101st flew into Al Qaysumah, a town and airfield on Tapline Road about 30 kilometers east of Hafar al Batin, and began digging in around the airfield.